FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/T3/david_fang.md

 ### The two pull requests that I am most proud of

-No user stories have been added or reviews by me.
+No important pull requests have been made by me.

 ### Two contributions of other types that I am most proud of